Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-The intensity of the gray dictates the material we must use.
+The intensity of the gray dictates the material chemistry required.

 Light to Medium Gray (Traditional Cement)

 Aesthetic: Cement inherently mottles (dries with light and dark clouds).
-In gray, this looks like natural poured concrete.
-It is beautiful, organic, and ideal for modern architecture that wants a "raw" look.
+In light gray, this replicates the look of natural poured concrete.
+It is organic and ideal for modern architecture that favors a raw aesthetic.

 Dark Charcoal / Black (Acrylic Finish)

 Why?
-You cannot achieve a pitch-black or charcoal color with standard cement.
-The white lime in the mix will always wash it out to a dark grey.
-Furthermore, dark cement is prone to "Efflorescence" (white salt stains) which ruins the look.
+You generally cannot achieve a pitch-black or dark charcoal color with standard cement.
+The white lime in the mix will always wash it out to a medium grey.
+Furthermore, dark cement is highly prone to efflorescence (white salt stains), which ruins the aesthetic.

-The Fix: Acrylic finish encapsulates the dark pigment, preventing salts from leaching out and ensuring a deep, uniform charcoal color.
+The Fix: An acrylic finish encapsulates the dark pigment, preventing alkaline salts from leaching out and ensuring a deep, uniform charcoal color.

 3. The Thermal Danger of Dark Gray

-A Charcoal Gray wall absorbs 40-50% more heat than a White wall.
-In inland areas like Riverside or Santa Clarita, this can raise the surface temperature to 150°F+.
-This rapid expansion causes thermal cracking.
-If you choose dark gray, we recommend Fiber-Reinforced Base Coats and Acrylic Finishes to handle the movement.
+A Charcoal Gray wall absorbs 40-50% more solar heat than a White wall.
+In inland areas, this can raise the exterior surface temperature above 150°F. This rapid thermal expansion causes significant stress cracking.
+If you choose dark gray, we strongly recommend utilizing fiber-reinforced base coats and highly elastic acrylic finishes to accommodate the excessive movement.

-Homeowners are often shocked when their gray house gets wet.
+Homeowners are often surprised when their gray house gets wet from rain or sprinklers.

-The Reality: Gray stucco absorbs water.
-When wet (from rain or sprinklers), it turns almost black.
-As it dries, it returns to gray.
-This is normal behavior for a breathable wall system.
-If you want the wall to repel water and stay the same color when wet, you must use an Acrylic finish or apply a Clear Sealer.
+The Reality: Traditional gray cement stucco absorbs water.
+When wet, it turns almost black.
+As it dries, it returns to light gray.
+This is normal behavior for a breathable, cementitious wall system.
+If you desire a wall that repels water and maintains a uniform color when wet, you must specify an Acrylic finish or apply a clear silane/siloxane penetrating sealer.

 Frequently Asked Questions About Stucco